hssling/tb-delay-multi-method-analysis/README.md

 - The manifest (`submission/ijmr_submission_manifest_v4.json`) lists the submission files and formats.
 - Run `scripts/run_all.py` (or `scripts/run_all_v2.py`) to execute the end-to-end pipeline; individual numbered scripts in `scripts/` correspond to specific stages (ingest, clean, meta-analysis, PCA, DAG, figures, manuscript assembly).
 - For scheduled or repeat refreshes, see `LIVING_REVIEW.md` (living-review workflow and automation starter).
+- Place required source data locally under `data/` (see `data/README.md`); do not commit raw data or intermediate artifacts.

 ## Authors
 - H S Siddalingaiah (hssling@yahoo.com)